open-telemetry/opentelemetry-specification/specification/api-tracing.md

   when the message was accepted by the broker.
 While logical operation of the message processing might span for much longer time.
 * `CONSUMER` Indicates that the span describes consumer receiving a message from a broker.
-As described for `PRODUCER` kind, there is often no direct critical path latency relationship between producer and consumer spans.
+As for the `PRODUCER` kind, there is often no direct critical path latency relationship between producer and consumer spans.